 In relation to old designs1, a design might be new even if the parts of which it was composed were old2, but two matters could not be combined together and validly registered as a new design.
 Although the requirements for a valid combination are not as strict as in the case of patents3, as a general rule there has to be some artistic or other advantage from the combination besides that possessed by the parts separately4, or at least the combination must have involved some artistic or mental effort5.
-In particular, the choice of variants commonly used in the
+In particular,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.